rahulkumarpahwa/sampooran-react-app/Readme.md

 # Introduction

-This Plant Nusery App has been created by <Link to="https://linkedin.com/in/rahulkumarpahwa">Rahul Kumar</Link> as a part of learning Frontend development with React.js.
+This Plant Nusery App has been created by [Rahul Kumar](https://linkedin.com/in/rahulkumarpahwa) as a part of learning Frontend development with React.js.

 # This App has following features: